neoapps-dev/RocketUI/README.md

 # 🚀 RocketUI

-**RocketUI** is a minimalistic, declarative UI framework designed for building reactive Python apps with a clean and intuitive API.
+**RocketUI** is a minimalistic, declarative UI framework designed for building reactive Python apps with a clean and intuitive API. based on Qt6

 ## ✨ Features